Assign sensitivity labels to Microsoft 365 groups in Azure Active Directory

 In the Sign in to your account page, enter your admin account and password to connect you to your service, and select Sign in.

-If no group settings have been created for this Azure AD organization you will get an error in the above cmdlet that reads "Cannot bind argument to parameter 'Id' because it is null".
-In this case you must first create the settings.
+If no group settings have been created for this Azure AD organization, you will get an empty screen.
+In this case, you must first create the settings.
 Follow the steps in Azure Active Directory cmdlets for configuring group settings to create group settings for this Azure AD organization.

 $Setting["EnableMIPLabels"] = "True"